Top Investment Apps for New Investors

 But instead of investing your funds, it would transfer them into a savings account.

-Instead, Acorns checks your goals and invests your money the best way they feel will help meet them.
+Instead, Acorns checks your goals and invests your money in the best way they feel will help meet them.

 While you’ll still see gains here, the fun is taken out of it by missing out on choosing what to invest in.
 It can be beneficial if you don’t want to decide where you’re money goes.